David Fiske

-David Fiske (born 1954, died 10/28/2023) was an author, local historian, and a retired librarian residing in Ballston Spa, New York.
-He has written several books related to Solomon Northup.
+David Fiske (February 24, 1954 – October 28, 2023) was an American author and local historian.
+He wrote several books related to Solomon Northup.

 Early life and education

 Born in Bangor, Maine in 1954, Fiske grew up in Connecticut.
 He received his bachelor's degree from Cornell University.
 He studied library science at the University at Albany, SUNY, where he received his master's degree.

 Death

 Fiske died on October 28th, 2023 after a battle with cancer.